cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town!
+We serve the best coffee in town and a selection of delicious pastries.
+Whether you're looking for a quiet place to relax or a cozy spot to catch up with friends, we've got you covered.

-## Our Menu
+## Menu
-- **Espresso**: A strong, black coffee made by forcing steam through ground coffee beans.
-- **Latte**: Creamy and smooth, made with espresso and steamed milk.
-- **Cappuccino**: Equal parts espresso, steamed milk, and frothed milk.
-- **Cold Brew**: A refreshing coffee made by steeping coffee grounds in cold water.
-- **Pastries**: Delicious treats to enjoy with your coffee.

-Visit us to enjoy our coffee and cozy atmosphere!
+- Espresso
+- Latte
+- Cappuccino
+- Cold Brew
+- Pastries

+## Getting Started
+To run the project locally:
+1. Clone the repository.
+2. Run `npm install` to install the dependencies.
+3. Start the development server with `npm start`.

+## Contributing
+We welcome contributions!
+Feel free to fork the repository and submit a pull request.